 IACP Highway Safety Committee

-The mission of the IACP Highway Safety Committee’s Technical Advisory Panel is to develop, promote, and provide guidance and support for the DEC and Standardized Field Sobriety Testing (SFST) programs.
+The mission of the IACP Highway Safety Committee’s Technical Advisory Panel (TAP) is to develop, promote, and provide guidance and support for the Drug Evaluation and Classification (DEC) Advanced Roadside Impaired Driving Enforcement (ARIDE), and Standardized Field Sobriety Testing (SFST) programs.

 Technical Advisory Panel (TAP)

-- The TAP provides the IACP Highway Safety Committee with technical information and advice as requested concerning the DEC Program, SFST training, the problem of the impaired driver and associated issues.
+- The TAP provides the IACP Highway Safety Committee with technical information and advice as requested concerning the DEC Program, ARIDE and SFST training, the problem of the impaired driver and associated issues.

-- The TAP reviews, on an as-needed basis, the currently approved DEC and SFST training programs and recommends modifications to reflect current court rulings and changes in procedures as appropriate.
+- The TAP reviews, on an as-needed basis, the currently approved DEC, ARIDE and SFST training programs and recommends modifications to reflect current court rulings and changes in procedures as appropriate.

-- The TAP reviews and evaluates submitted DRE training curricula to ensure that the learning objectives and course content are consistent with approved standards.
+- The TAP reviews and evaluates submitted Drug Recognition Expert (DRE), ARIDE and SFST training curricula to ensure that the learning objectives and course content are consistent with approved standards.

-- The TAP establishes and updates the national DECP examinations.
+- The TAP establishes and updates the national DRE, ARIDE and SFST examinations.

-- The TAP makes recommendation as to the policy and direction of the DEC Program.
+- The TAP makes recommendation as to the policy and direction of the DEC Program, ARIDE and SFST programs.

 Who is on the Technical Advisory Panel (TAP)?

-Presently 23 members serve on the TAP: the chair of the Highway Safety Committee, who also chairs the TAP; three IACP staff members who oversee the DEC Program’s implementation, expansion and credentialing process; four regional representatives; a POST representative; two representatives from the medical field; a NHTSA staff person; a representative of a police training academy; a prosecutor; a state DRE coordinator; a toxicologist; a police administrator; four at-large positions (one of whom is the chair of the DRE Section and serves for only one year); and a state Highway Safety Office representative.
+Presently the members who serve on the TAP include: the chair, four regional DRE representatives; a POST representative; two representatives from the medical field; a NHTSA staff person; a representative of a police training organization; a prosecutor; a state DRE coordinator; a toxicologist; a police administrator; four at-large positions (one of whom is the chair of the DRE Section and serves for only one year); a state Highway Safety Office representative; and a non-voting IACP staff member.
 The chair makes all appointments.
 To ensure continuity of the TAP, one third of the appointed seats are appointed in a given year.
-A TAP member must be able to attend the Annual TAP Meeting held in conjunction with the IACP annual conference and the TAP Midyear Meeting held in the Spring.
+A TAP member must be able to attend the annual TAP meeting held in conjunction with the IACP annual conference and the TAP midyear meeting held in the Spring.
 Regional representatives must be able to attend the annual regional meetings held within their assigned regions.